argonautproject/cds-hooks-for-pama/connectathon-scenarios-2019-09/README.md

 (TODO: add an example where `no-criteria-apply`.)

+We recommend that all participants review these [Scenarios for PAMA Connectathon Testing](detailed-clinical-cases.md) for additional details.

 * CDS Service returns a response with a `.extension.systemActions` array that includes an `update` action with an automated PAMA rating for the `ServiceRequest`, including extensions for the PAMA rating, qCDSM GCODE,